RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-002-business-value-estimates.md

 ```

-Probabiity of feature reuse in another state-manager:
+Probability of feature reuse in another state-manager:

 - Reuse ≤ 15% → ❌ Negative ROI
 - Reuse 15–25% → ⚠️ Conditional (depends on roadmap)